VirtoCommerce/vc-build/docs/CLI-tools/package-management.md

 - `vc-build install -platform -version <version>`

-Fetch and install the platform with the specific version.
-If the platform with a specified version does not exist in the registry, then this will fail.
+This will fetch and install the platform with the specific version.
+If the platform with the specified version does not exist in the registry, the request will fail.
 If no version is specified, the latest platform version will be installed.

 ### Examples: